Amadeus415/StyleSnap/ProjectReq.md

 4. Paypage.html - Mayke payment to continue
 5. Dashboard.html - Main page, giving user value on how to increase their score

-# To do:
-1. Setup & Infrastructure
-   - [x] Add upload from folder functionality
-   - [x] Some kind of storage cleanup
-   - [ ] Add max file size
-   - [ ] x

-2. AI API
-   - [ ] Improve the Prompt
-   - [x] Map out plan for AI system
-   - [x] add into app utility

-3. Potential Prolblems
- - [] storeage cleanup with simaltaneous users
-    - Solution: switch to S3 with scheduled cleanup

- - [] Save progress before implementing sqllite, and s3

-4. Future
-   - [ ] Look into model improvement